-This policy is available on the intranet and on the companies SharePoint and will be prompted through new staff induction and regularly through staff training events to encourage engagement with the principles of equality and diversity.
-ED&I mandatory training is carried out yearly by all staff with the expectation that staff will cascade updated information to apprentice.
-ED&I resources are available on Thrive for apprentices to develop understanding as part of the wider curriculum.
-All Line Managers receive external Safer Recruitment Training to ensure that selection and recruitment is fair and consistent.
+This policy is available on the intranet, the Davies website, Thrive, and SharePoint and is prompted through new staff induction and monthly CPD staff training events to encourage engagement with the principles of equality and diversity and how these can be discussed with key stakeholders.
+ED&I mandatory training is carried out annually by all staff with the expectation that staff will cascade updated information to apprentices and employers.
+ED&I resources are available on Thrive for apprentices to develop understanding and coaches will direct learners to these as part of the wider curriculum.
+New clients (employers) go through extensive implementation processes before DLS will agree to work with them, this includes ensuring they are committed to ED&I. All DLS Line Managers receive external Safer Recruitment Training to ensure that selection and recruitment is fair and consistent.

 All colleagues have the responsibility to uphold the policy, comply the law and support the company in fulfilling its duties and commitments.
+These aspects are monitored through staff observations and learner progress reviews to ensure the correct information is being addressed with learners, support plans are then put in place with staff to ensure they continually embed key information into their daily practice.